cisco/mindmeld/docs/source/define_the_dialogue_handlers.rst

 Implement the Dialogue State Handlers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us now define the dialogue handlers we would need for the interaction in :ref:`section 3 <script-interactions>`.
+Let us now define the dialogue handlers we would need for the interaction in :doc:`step 2 <script_interactions>`.
 In the process, we will introduce several new capabilities of Workbench which are described in depth later in the :ref:`User Manual <userguide>`.

 To start, let's consider the handler for the ``welcome`` dialogue state.